 - First collage is successful, but I need to find a way to link all the collages so they don’t appear so detached from one another e.g. use yellow as a linking colour between all four collages

-- Experiment with growing own mold; e.g. on a petri dish filled with agar jelly, on a piece of bread
+- Experiment with growing own mould; e.g. on a petri dish filled with agar jelly, on a piece of bread

-- Consider looking at moldy food and the colours within this, do observational drawings from this
+- Consider looking at mouldy food and the colours within this, do observational drawings from this

 - Create samples outside the sketchbook, as they appear restricted and scaling them up could create more interesting results